After-Hours Rental Emergencies: A PM Playbook

 Documentation: your best friend at 1:00 a.m.

-If it’s not documented, it didn’t happen (or it happened differently, depending on who you ask later).
+If it is not documented, it did not happen.
+Or it happened differently, depending on who you ask later.

 Your after-hours log should include: